 The Center for Alaskan Coastal Studies is located in the town of Homer approximately 1 mile from the start of Homer Spit.

-As an educational non-profit the Center connects visitors with firsthand experiences with nature in and around Homer.
+As an educational non-profit the Center connects visitors with firsthand experiences with nature in and around Homer, AK.
 Offering guided walks, overnight stays, tours, educational programs and more, the Center serves over 12,000 students and visitors each year.

 While you can book extended day and overnight nature trips to Peterson Bay, one of the more popular tours is the Creatures of the Dock tour.

-A guide will take you for a walk along Home Spit and introduce you to the many animals that frequent Kachemak Bay.
+A guide will take you for a walk along Home Spit and introduce you to the many animals and marine life that frequent Kachemak Bay.